atc-net/atc/README.md

 dotnet tool install --global atc-api-gen
 ```

-or by following the instructions [here](https://www.nuget.org/packages/atc-api-gen/) to install a specific version of tool.
+or by following the instructions [here](https://www.nuget.org/packages/atc-api-gen/) to install a specific version of the tool.

 A successful installation will output something like: